Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages – 1942:

-According to the external website that I've linked to below, Maloja was scheduled for Convoy SL 107 in Apr.-1942, but instead joined the next convoy, SL 108/SLF 108, which departed Freetown on Apr.
-26-1942 and arrived Liverpool on May 19, voyage Bombay-Freetown-Mersey, station 51.
-It looks like she stopped at Belfast Lough, because she's listed, together with the Norwegian Galatea, Kul, Leka, and Tres, in Convoy BB 176 from there on May 19, with arrival Milford Haven the next day.
-Mike Holdoway (the webmaster) has told me that her cargo (8,038 Tons) consisted of: Linseed 2,224 Tons, Manganese ore 2,000 Tons, Oilcake 1,522 Tons, Cotton waste 500 Tons, Myrabolam 450 Tons (a dried fruit containing tannin), Cotton Duck 432 Tons, Peas 300 Tons, Castorseed 200 Tons, Soapstone Powder 130 Tons, Hemp 68 Tons, Bone meal 50 Tons, Sundries 162 Tons.
+It'll be noticed, when going to Page 2, that she spent several months in Durban, where she had arrived from Bombay on Oct.
+31-1941.
+Departure date is given as March 23-1942, when she proceeded to Freetown, with arrival Apr.
+9. According to the external website that I've linked to below, she was scheduled for Convoy SL 107 on Apr.
+16, but instead joined the next convoy, SL 108, which departed Freetown on Apr.
+26 and arrived Liverpool on May 19, voyage Bombay-Freetown-Mersey, station 51 (Beth and San Andres are also listed) - Maloja stopped at Belfast Lough on May 17, having become a straggler.
+Mike Holdoway (the webmaster of the site) has told me that her cargo (8,038 tons) consisted of: Linseed 2,224 tons, Manganese ore 2,000 tons, Oilcake 1,522 tons, Cotton waste 500 tons, Myrabolam 450 tons (a dried fruit containing tannin), Cotton Duck 432 tons, Peas 300 tons, Castorseed 200 tons, Soapstone Powder 130 tons, Hemp 68 tons, Bone meal 50 tons, Sundries 162 tons.
+Together with the Norwegian Galatea, Kul, Leka and Tres, she's now listed in Convoy BB 176 from Belfast Lough on May 19, and arrived Avonmouth on May 21, remaining there for a month.

 Final Fate - 1942:

 Maloja departed Liverpool on Oct.
 11-1942 with a cargo of 1020 tons coal and 87 aircraft, sailing in a convoy until Oct.
-29, at which time she left the convoy to continue alone to Takoradi (Ghana).
-In fact, she's listed with that destination, carrying coal and aircraft, in Convoy ON 138, which left Liverpool on Oct.
-11-1942.
+29 (A. Hague says she was detached Oct.
+21), at which time she left the convoy to continue alone to Takoradi.
+In fact, she's listed with that destination in the westbound North Atlantic Convoy ON 138.
 This convoy will be added to an individual page in my Convoys section in due course, in the meantime, see the section naming ships in all ON convoys.
-As will be seen, the Norwegian Evanger, Ferncliff, Harpefjell, Henrik Ibsen, Lista, Norheim, and Petter II are also included.
+The Norwegian Evanger (Commodore Vessel), Ferncliff, Harpefjell, Henrik Ibsen, Lista, Norheim and Petter II are also included.

 All the lifeboats were launched, though one of them was damaged and leaking so had to be bailed continuously.
 The survivors were in the boats when the second torpedo hit, severing the after part of the ship.
-Maloja didn't sink (it has been indicated that the holds may have contained airtight barrels to keep the ship afloat long enough to make the removal of cargo possible) so the U-boat came up and shelled her, until she was an inferno of flames and finally sank.
-A report based on statements from the survivors says that she was under attack for 4 hours, and some of them thought there was more than 1 U-boat taking part as it seemed as though the shells were coming from several directions.
+Maloja didn't sink (it has been indicated that the holds may have contained airtight barrels to keep the ship afloat long enough to make the removal of cargo possible) so the U-boat came up and shelled her, until she was an inferno of flames and finally sank - according to Uboat.net (external link), the boat fired 80 shells from the deck gun, 50 rounds of 37mm and 65 rounds of 20mm gunfire.
+A report based on statements from the survivors says that she was under attack for 4 hours, and some of them thought there were more than 1 U-boat taking part as it seemed as though the shells were coming from several directions.

 One of the lifeboats had a radio trasmitter which was used the next morning to send out SOS, repeated 3 hours later.
 The motorboat towed the other boats.
-They had very little water, because 2 of the water kegs had been destroyed, so only the injured received water rations that morning.
+They had very little water, because 2 of the water kegs had been destroyed, so only those who were injured received water rations that morning.
 The 39 survivors, 9 of whom were British gunners, were rescued shortly after noon that day (Nov.
-9) by Egyptian Prince (Captain E. J. Roberts) en route to Freetown.
-This ship had a naval doctor as a passenger, Ian Martin Scott, who immediately gave medical care to the injured men.
-The survivors were landed in Freetown.
+9) by Egyptian Prince (Captain E. J. Roberts) en route to Freetown (this ship is listed in Convoy ON 141, which had left Liverpool on Oct.
+24 - again, see ships in all ON convoys; Commodore was in Samuel Bakke).
+Egyptian Prince had a naval doctor as a passenger, Ian Martin Scott, who immediately gave medical care to the injured men.
+The survivors were landed in Freetown (Nov 13?).

 The maritime hearings were held in Glasgow on Dec.
-11-1942 with Captain Blomseth, 1st Mate Wichstrøm, and Able Seaman Trosby (lookout) appearing.
+11-1942 with Captain Blomseth, 1st Mate Wichstrøm, and Able Seaman Trosby (lookout at the time of attack) appearing.

 Crew List: